Mark-Seaman/Hammer/doc/README.md

 ## Rules of Hammer
+Hammer is constructed according to the following guidelines.

 * No features are created that are not needed.
 * No features are created before tests.